moj-analytical-services/laurium/README.md

 ## Install Laurium

 You can install Laurium either from PyPI or from GitHub directly.
+If installing from PyPI, you will need to install a spaCy dependency alongside the package.

 Laurium comes with two sets of features:
 - **Core features** (included by default): Text extraction and analysis using